isomorphic-git/examples/ReactNativeGit/README.md

 ## Wrapping `react-native-fs`

 This is the crux of the challenge.
-The `react-native-fs` librar has a _very_ different API from the node.js `fs` API subset that `isomorphic-git` uses.
+The `react-native-fs` library has a _very_ different API from the node.js `fs` API subset that `isomorphic-git` uses.
 Therefore, we need to wrap it!
 See `./fs.ts`

 Alternatively, it looks like there is a `react-native-level-fs` library that implements a more normal `fs` API, but that uses LevelDB and using the actual device file system would be prefereable.
 Plus it might not be 100% compatible with isomorphic-git anyway, so if we're going to need a wrapper, let's wrap the much-more-popular and preferable solution.

+We did it!
+Note that @crutchcorn is hoping to upstream some of these improvements to `react-native-fs` directly (including symlink support!) so we'll keep updating this repo as fewer hacks are required.